 Overview of OLTP

-OLTP or Online Transaction Processing is a type of data processing approach, where the transactions play the major role for data manipulation in the database.
-This provides facts and statistics for the Business Intelligence required for business decision-making process.
-OLTP is usually applied on applications related to e-commerce, online banking, online shopping, sales and service platforms, etc. This type of data processing is known for its high performance, faster accessibility and reliable & consistent data.
+OLTP or Online Transaction Processing is a type of data processing approach where the transactions play a major role in data manipulation in the database.
+This provides facts and statistics for the Business Intelligence required for the business decision-making process.
+OLTP is usually applied on applications related to e-commerce, online banking, online shopping, sales and service platforms, etc. This type of data processing is known for its high performance, faster accessibility, and reliable & consistent data.

 - 3NF databases – It uses fully normalized databases to ensure the consistency and optimization of all the transactional tasks.

-- Predefined operations – It strictly performs only the predefined operations only on the small number of records.
+- Predefined operations – It strictly performs only the predefined operations only on a small number of records.